XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ###### 2.1.2.2.4. `MPTAmount`

-This value specifies a positive amount of tokens currently held by the owner.
-Valid values for this field are between 0x0 and 0xFFFFFFFFFFFFFFFF.
+An unsigned 64-bit number that specifies a positive amount of tokens currently held by the owner.
+This value can be stored on ledger as a `default` type so that when its value is 0, it takes up less space on ledger.
+The maximum value of this field is `0xFFFF'FFFF'FFFF'FFFF`.

 ###### 2.1.2.2.5. `LockedAmount`